alexmatthes/portfolio-project/README.md

 ## 📝 License

-This project is open-source for learning and demonstration purposes.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

-&copy; 2024 Alex Matthes.
-All rights reserved.
+&copy; 2025 Alex Matthes